david-novicki/lightweight-css-grid/README.md

 ### .grid-item-{2,4,8}
 Column heaven.
 Unlike bootstrap, we use 1,2, and 4 size columns with a max of 8 column spaces per row.

+### .align-center
+Want contents in your column centered vertically?
+Use this class!

+### .justify-center
+Want contents in your column centered horizontally?
+Use this class!